Skip to main content

 Binary fraud classification

-The first large payment model.
-Built to perform where others don't.
+The large risk model built to perform where others don't

 Elephant's architecture is purpose-built for payment fraud.
 Talk to us about what it can do in your environment, or go deeper into why it's different.